liuzixiaosz/LanguageTests/Toefl/Words/Words.md

 He showed the greatest [the **utmost**] patience.

 Exactly they pursue the spirit of dream to let me **infatuate** deeply, hearing one of their song can get the power.

-Along him were the chubby and mischievous Sanjoo, and the lanky Rajat, ready with his characteristic **smirk**.

 But these measures may not be sufficient to **avert** disaster.